dangermike/associative_entity_redux/README.md

 ## Experiment

 Each schema is loaded with the same set of 1,000,000 random people, 1,000,000 random companies, and 5,000,000 unique relations between them.
+Since the data is static and created so that all keys in the `people_companies` table match a row in the `people` or `companies` table, explicit foreign keys were not defined.
 Each query cycle is choosing 1,000 names to query.
 Each test runs 10 times, throwing out the high and low times and averaging the rest.

 This experiment used databases under Docker.
 This is not a good idea on a Mac, but we can ignore that because we are only interested in relative performance.